60-meter band: United Kingdom

 The 5 MHz band has proved to support reliable intra-UK communication using low power and NVIS (Near Vertical Incidence Skywave) antennas under daylight conditions, but as with other bands can be sometimes affected by solar disturbances.
-Several technical papers have also been published on NVIS at 5 MHz, utilising information gleaned from monitoring of the UK 5 MHz beacon chain over the numerous years of its existence.
+Several technical papers have also been published on NVIS at 5 MHz, utilizing information gleaned from monitoring of the UK 5 MHz beacon chain over the numerous years of its existence.